Calchan/debian-install-scripts/README.md

 This is part of the fixes for GameMode and MangoHud.
 It's automatically started by a systemd service.
 You will never have to use this manually or even update it.

+### `update-gamescope`

+This builds Valve's `gamescope` straight from their git repository.
+This script uses Docker to avoid a hell of build dependencies sticking around on your system, so make sure you run the `4-docker.sh` script during installation (or later, that's fine too).
+Due to this, and that only Wayland users really need it, `gamescope` is not installed by default, so just run it as root when you need to install or update it.

 ### `update-heroic`